 Very early in the year the noses of its young stems push through the ground suffused with pink or red, opening to pretty glaucous palmate leave with red veins and purple undersides.
 One the first peonies to flower in spring the simple but impossibly pretty pink petals have wavy edges set off by red stamens.

 But for me the crowning glory of this plant comes later in the year, when it’s seed pods split to reveal jewel like red and black seeds.
 Only the black seeds are fertile, the red ones are there to attract the attention of birds so they will pick out the seeds and disperse them.

 And yes Elaine of course I grow this plant from seed …. and actually have a little batch of them ready for new homes.

-I think your warm chalky garden would be perfect for this little gem, and Caroline, before you present me with a note from matron to say that East Lothian is too far north for you to give it a go, I should point out that
+I think Caroline’s warm chalky garden would be perfect for this little gem, but before she presents me with a note from matron to say that East Lothian is too far north for her to give it a go, I should point out that

-Kevock nursery in Edinburgh (not 10 miles from where you live and a proper family based business who grow all their plants themselves) stock it in their catalogue.
-I will bring you each a plant when we get together later this month for our annual pilgrimage to Chelsea.
+Kevock nursery in Edinburgh (not 10 miles from where she lives and a proper family-based business who grow all their plants themselves) stock it in their catalogue.

 Busted!
 OK I’ll try harder (although secretly I am going to keep that note for matron in my back pocket.
 Kevock is further inland and more sheltered from the wind than us).